input-output-hk/plutus-pioneer-program/code/week02/README.md

 mkValidator :: Data -> Data -> Data -> ()
 ```

 Somewhat surprisingly, the result of the function is ().
-This is the Haskell Unit type, similar to *void* in some other languages, like C++ or C# or Java - it's the type that carrys no information.
+This is the Haskell Unit type, similar to *void* in some other languages, like C++ or C# or Java - it's the type that carries no information.

 Unit is a built-in type in Haskell and it has just one value, which is written in the same way as the type itself, as we can see from the REPL.